British Renal Society/Renal Association group to assess and explain stratified risk of COVID-19 (coronavirus) in kidney patients

 Aim: to provide information and guidance to the renal community on the risk of serious harm from COVID-19 as the initial period of shielding ends

 Shielding measures for renal patients that started in March have been paused on 1 August in England, Northern Ireland, and Scotland.
 In Wales, shielding will be paused from 16 August.

-Patients on the transplant waiting list, and within the first three months of a kidney transplant, are recommended to continue to follow full shielding despite the changing government advice.
-Exact details of local advice may differ according to local prevalence so local transplanting units should be consulted.
+Patients on the transplant waiting list, and within the first three months of a kidney transplant, are recommended to consult with their local kidney unit as exact details of local advice on the levels of self isolation recommended may differ according to local prevalence.

 More recent data, together with expert opinion, are being used to create a new risk stratification grid which can be held in shadow version.
 This includes quantification of risk for patients with kidney disease which can be used to provide thresholds for reintroduction of shielding during any second wave of COVID-19 (or local spikes) and to prioritise vaccination once a vaccine is available.